xamQrexii/xamqrexii/README.md

 My name is **Muhammad Osama** also known as **xamQrexii** 🧑‍💻
 <h1></h1>

-I am a JavaScript Full-Stack Developer, DevOps Engineer, also Cloud Native Computing Trainer ✨ I have trained more than 1K students successfully 🥳
+I am a JavaScript Full-Stack Engineer, DevOps Engineer, also Cloud Native Computing Trainer ✨ I have trained more than 1K students successfully 🥳

 * 💻 JavaScript Full-Stack Development - More than 4.5 years of experience